llsoftsec/llsoftsecbook/book.md

 execution.

 When an instruction faults, the execution typically continues at another location.
-Any instructions later in the instruction stream which are being executed before the fault is detected are also called **transient instructions**\index{transient instructions}.
+Any instructions later in the instruction stream which are speculatively executed before the fault is detected are also called **transient instructions**\index{transient instructions}.

 There is a kind of control dependency between every potentially-faulting